 10.1.6 Final remarks

-The last eight months of this dissertation were written under a strict social-distancing and sometimes quarantine regime because of the 2020 COVID-19 pandemic.
+The last eight months of this dissertation (and its formal defense) were written under a strict social-distancing and sometimes quarantine regime because of the 2020 COVID-19 pandemic.
 In many instances, the way to combat the COVID-19 pandemic is similar to that of climate change.
 To address both issues, we need global unification, science-based decision making, reduction of world inequality, and a global solidarization, specially of those more privilege with the most in need.
 The United Nations proclaimed that the next decade (2021-2030) will be focused on improving Ocean Science for Sustainable Development.
 Thus, we, as a global society, have the opportunity (and responsibility) to take action and improve fisheries management in the face of a changing climate.
 While the future is full of uncertainties, it is certain that the sustainability of transboundary fisheries in a changing world will only be achieved by following a multidisciplinary approach where concepts of ecology, conservation, economics, and social science are integrated and multiple societal values for nature are taken into consideration.
 Only then we will be able to achieve more equitable agreements, that benefit society as whole, rather than specific groups.

 11 References